Commodity Pool Fraud

 For Potential Investors

-The CFTC has issued a commodities fraud advisory about commodity pool fraud.
-The CFTC recommends that potential investors in these operations contact the National Futures Association or the CFTC to check the company’s registration, background and disciplinary history.
-It also recommends asking about fees and commissions charged, copies of account statements provided to the operator from registered trading firms, and the pool’s risk disclosure documents and performance history.
+The CFTC has issued several advisories regarding commodity pool fraud.
+The CFTC recommends that potential investors contact the National Futures Association or the CFTC to review a company’s registration, background and disciplinary history prior to investing.
+It also recommends that investors inquire about fees and commissions, account statements provided to the pool operator from registered trading firms, risk disclosure documents, and performance history.